 She has also been active in insurance legislation and bills dealing with firefighters and fire departments, including a ban on using PFA, a foam-based fire suppressant linked to health problems, in firefighter training.
 She serves on the House Insurance, Public Policy and Ways and Means committees.

 After a relatively close contest with Welch in 2012, Mayfield has been able to count on 60% of the vote or more.
-After fending off a primary challenge against a Martinsville school board member who ran as an advocate for public education, Mayfield faced Democrat Tiffany Grant, a math teacher at Martinsville High School with a similar campaign focus; Mayfield won with 63% of the general election vote. — Steve Hinnefeld
+After fending off a primary challenge against a Martinsville school board member who ran as an advocate for public education, Mayfield faced Democrat Tiffany Grant, a math teacher at Martinsville High School with a similar campaign focus; Mayfield won with 63% of the general election vote.
+She faced another primary challenge in 2022 -- from the right, one of more than a dozen Republican incumbents, most of them strong records as social conservatives, targeted by the Liberty Defense PAC on vaccines and other issues; Mayfield won renomination with about 65% of the primary vote. — Steve Hinnefeld